mvolkmann/blog/src/rust.md

 A trait describes an interface that any type can implement.
 This can include any number of functions and methods.
 The first parameter of methods must be named "self".
-Any `fn` definition that does not is an
-"associated function" rather than a method.
+Any `fn` definition whose first parameter name is not "self" is an "associated function" rather than a method.

 The first parameter of a method can be written as `self` (takes ownership or copies),